top of page

 ✅ What Is a Mental Health Treatment Plan?

-A Mental Health Treatment Plan is a support plan developed by a GP, psychiatrist, or paediatrician.
-It outlines a person’s mental health issues and the goals for treatment, and it provides access to up to 10 subsidised therapy sessions per calendar year under Medicare.
+A Mental Health Treatment Plan is a support plan created by a GP, psychiatrist, or paediatrician.
+This plan outlines a person’s mental health issues and sets goals for treatment.
+It also provides access to up to 10 subsidised therapy sessions per calendar year under Medicare.

 🧭 Step-by-Step: How to Get a Mental Health Treatment Plan